Matteias Collet

 Wireguard routing tunnel configuration

+Similar to the relay server, create a new wireguard interface.
 This configuration establishes the connection to the relay server.

 # /etc/wireguard/wgvpnr01.conf